 Featured image source: FilmiBeat

-Editor’s note: An earlier version of the article contained the following line which wrongly indicated that caste-based oppression is a colonial practice: “This stands to say volumes about the regressively colonial practices of the post-colonial Indian nation state that theoretically holds sacred a constitution defined by Ambedkarite values of social justice and reform.”
+Editor’s note: An earlier version of the article contained the following lines which wrongly indicated that caste-based oppression is a colonial practice: “This stands to say volumes about the regressively colonial practices of the post-colonial Indian nation state that theoretically holds sacred a constitution defined by Ambedkarite values of social justice and reform….
+This episode in Karnan has an element of surrealism as one suddenly seems to be transported to the era when India was under the British imperial rule.
+The poignancy of the scene and the brutality of the state representatives just goes on to prove and remind us how nothing has changed and the white imperialists have been merely replaced by native neo-imperialists who assert their power and superiority on the basis of their savarna birth and whose actions and way of life continue to alienate and otherise the DBA community.”

 This has been rectified and we duly apologise for the mistake.